rutikretwade1212/EVGA-corporation-sales-analysis-Tableau-SQL/README.md

     `SELECT SUM(transactions.sales_amount) FROM transactions INNER JOIN date ON transactions.order_date=date.date where date.year=2020 and transactions.market_code="Mark001";`

-##Insights and Findings
-1)Chennai Market Analysis

-2)Identified key products contributing to sales.
-Highlighted significant revenue generation in specific time periods.
-Revenue Trends

-3)The year 2020 showed peak revenue during January.
-USD transactions contributed a substantial share of sales.

-Customer Base
+## Customer Base

-Total customers in the dataset and their transactions were analyzed to understand patterns and behaviors.
+-Total customers in the dataset and their transactions were analyzed to understand patterns and behaviors.
-How to Explore the Dashboard
+-How to Explore the Dashboard
-Download Tableau Public or open the embedded dashboard link.
+-Download Tableau Public or open the embedded dashboard link.
-Navigate through the interactive visualizations.
+-Navigate through the interactive visualizations.
-Use filters and controls to explore specific insights.
+-Use filters and controls to explore specific insights.
-Conclusion
+## Conclusion
-This project demonstrates the power of SQL and Tableau for data-driven decision-making.
-By combining analytical queries with interactive dashboards, businesses can gain a deeper understanding of their sales performance and customer trends.
+-This project demonstrates the power of SQL and Tableau for data-driven decision-making.
+By combining analytical queries with interactive dashboards, businesses can gain a deeper understanding ---of their sales performance and customer trends.

 <img src="Sales dashboard.png" alt="Tableau Dashboard Preview" width="800"/>

+# Sales Insights Dashboard

+This project provides a detailed analysis of sales data, showcasing revenue trends, sales quantity distribution, customer insights, and product performance.
+The analysis was conducted using SQL and visualized in Tableau.
+Below are the key highlights from the Tableau dashboard.

+## Key Highlights from the Dashboard

+### Total Revenue and Sales Quantity
+- **Total Revenue**: 984.87M
+- **Total Sales Quantity**: 2.43M

+---

+### Revenue Trends
+- **Revenue by Year**: Highlights revenue progression from January to December, with normalized amounts for better visualization.
+- Notable months like **October** (93M) and **November** (80.5M) show significant revenue spikes.

+---

+### Revenue by Markets
+- **Top Market**: Delhi NCR (519.57M).
+- Other major contributors include:
+  - Mumbai (150.08M)
+  - Ahmedabad (132.31M)

+---

+### Sales Quantity by Markets
+- **Delhi NCR** leads with **0.99M units sold**, followed by:
+  - Mumbai (0.38M)
+  - Nagpur and Kochi (0.26M each)

+---

+### Top 5 Customers by Revenue
+- **Electricalsara Stores** is the highest revenue generator (**413.33M**), far ahead of:
+  - Electricalystical (49.64M)
+  - Excel Stores (49.12M)

+---

+### Top 5 Products by Revenue
+- The highest-revenue product is **Prod040** (23.58M), followed by:
+  - Prod159 (17.66M)
+  - Prod065 (16.26M)

+---

+### Revenue by Zone
+- The **North Zone** dominates with **675.6M**, followed by:
+  - Central (263.7M)
+  - South (45.6M)

+---